rishabhreng/rishabhreng/README.md

 - 👋 Hi, I’m Rishabh R.
-- 👀 I’m interested in mathematics and a few programming languages: Java, C#, and Python.
-I'm also on the programming part of my school's robotics team (FRC 6672, Fusion Corps) and we are world champions as of the 2022 FIRST Championship in Houston.
+- 👀 I’m interested in mathematics and i am experienced with a few programming languages: Java, Python and C#.
+I'm also on the programming team of my school's robotics team (FRC 6672, Fusion Corps) and we are world champions as of the 2022 FIRST Championship in Houston.
 - 🌱 I’m currently a sophomore (10th grade).
 - 📫 How to reach me ...
 Send an email to me @rishabhreng@gmail.com